The restricted consistency property of leave-$n_v$-out cross-validation for high-dimensional variable selection

-where $\lam$ and $\gamma$ are the parameters of the penalty function.
-Both convex and folded-concave penalties are in the scope of this paper.
-For convex penalty, such as Lasso \citep{Tibshirani1996}, $\gamma = \infty$; while for folded-concave penalty, such as SCAD \citep{FanLi2001} and MCP \citep{Zhang2010}, $0 < \gamma < \infty$.
-In the penalty function \eqref{sep}, $\gamma$ is usually a predetermined parameter controlling the concavity of the penalty, and we will only focus on studying the solution path as $\lambda$ changes in this paper.
+where $\lam$ and $\gamma$ are the parameters of the penalty function and the minimizer of the penalized negative log-likelihood leads to a sparse solution.
+Both convex and folded-concave penalties can be written in the form of \eqref{sep}.
+For convex penalties, such as Lasso \citep{Tibshirani1996}, $\gamma = \infty$; while for folded-concave penalties, $0 < \gamma < \infty$.
+In the penalty function \eqref{sep}, $\gamma$ is a parameter controlling the concavity of the penalty, and in this paper we only focus on studying the collection of solutions as $\lambda$ changes while fixing $\gamma$.